-C. Claims Against Albania
+D. Claims Against Albania

-In 2016, the Commission continued to administer the Albanian Claims Program that began in 1995 following the conclusion of an agreement between the United States and Albania providing for settlement of U.S. nationals' property claims against Albania in exchange for a lump-sum payment of \$2 million by Albania to the United States.
+In 2017, the Commission continued to administer the Albanian Claims Program that began in 1995 following the conclusion of an agreement between the United States and Albania concerning claims arising from the expropriation of the property of U.S. nationals after World War II.
+The agreement, which was approved by the Albanian Parliament and entered into force on April 18, 1995, provided for the settlement of U.S. nationals' property claims against Albania in exchange for a lump-sum payment of \$2 million by Albania to the United States.
 Agreement on the Settlement of Certain Outstanding Claims, U.S.-Alb., Mar.
 10, 1995, T.I.A.S.
 No. 12,611.
-The agreement was approved by the Albanian Parliament and entered into force on April 18, 1995.
-These claims arose following the establishment of the Albanian Communist regime of Enver Hoxha at the end of World War II.